ghzeni/blockgame-guide/README.md

 per day.
 Be careful as running out of money in the town's bank will cause it to go into ruin!

 /t deposit [amount]
 Deposits money in your town's bank.
+Once deposited, money cannot be withdrawn from the town bank.

 >/t bankhistory
 View your town's funds.